-- We define the AMV as the linearly detrended area mean North Atlantic SST between - the equator and 60° N, 75° W and 7.5° W [Sutton and Hodson, 2005; Ting et al., 2009], - 99 annually averaged and, here, 5 year low pass filtered.
-CTRL simulates variability analo- - gous to the observed AMV, albeit with lower amplitude and shorter time scale (Figs. 1b - and S3 and note the dominance of decadal rather than multidecadal variability in this - model version1), an aspect of the model performance that is improved in CORR (Fig. - 103 1c).
-In observations, the region of maximum SST variability is found in the northwest - corner region (Fig. 2a), just to the east of Newfoundland, whereas in CTRL, it is shifted to the south and east (Fig. 2b).
-This is perhaps not surprising given the southeastward displacement of the North Atlantic Current and the lack of a northwest corner in CTRL 106 [Drews et al., 2015, see Fig. S1 and S2].
-Correcting the flow field moves the North At-107 lantic Current to a more realistic location [Drews et al., 2015] and leads to a more realistic 108 pattern of SST variability associated with the AMV (Fig. 2c).
-The SST variability is now 109 at a maximum in the northwestern part of the North Atlantic, south of Greenland, in a 110 region where CTRL shows, by contrast, a local minimum in SST variability.
-On the other 111 hand, the variability in the deep tropics is less pronounced in CORR than in the pattern 112 derived from observations, with the characteristic horseshoe pattern bending westwards 113 further north than in observations.
-There is evidence that cloud feedback is important for 114 the tropical signature of the AMV [Brown et al., 2016; Yuan et al., 2016], a process that 115 appears to operate in our model but probably not sufficiently in the deep tropics.
-Never-116 theless, the pattern of SST variability derived from CORR is quite similar to the ensemble mean from the CMIP5 simulations shown in Figure 1a of Brown et al. [2016].
-By contrast, 118 the SST pattern derived from individual models shown in Figure S2 of Brown et al. [2016] varies considerably from model to model and sometimes shows features similar to those in CTRL (e.g., the MPI-ESM-MR model).
-121 of the AMV in the northwestern part of the basin, while the atmosphere gives anomalous heat back to the ocean in the eastern and, to a lesser extent, parts of the tropics, thereby leading to a basin-wide warming (see Fig. 3b; heat flux is defined as positive upward).
+We define the AMV as the linearly detrended area mean North Atlantic SST between the equator and 60°N, 75°W, and 7.5°W [Sutton and Hodson, 2005; Ting et al., 2009], annually averaged and, here, 5 year low-pass filtered.
+CTRL simulates variability analogous to the observed AMV, albeit with lower amplitude and shorter time scale (Figures 1b and S3), an aspect of the model performance that is improved in CORR (Figure 1c; note the dominance of decadal rather than multidecadal variability in CTRL.
+This is the reason for using a 5 year low-pass filter.
+This removes the interannual variability but preserves the decadal variability in CTRL.)
+In observations, the region of maximum SST variability is found in the northwest corner region (Figure 2a), just to the east of Newfoundland, whereas in CTRL, it is shifted to the south and east (Figure 2b).
+This is perhaps not surprising given the southeastward displacement of the North Atlantic Current and the lack of a northwest corner in CTRL (see Figures S1 and S2) [Drews et al., 2015].
+Correcting the flow field moves the North Atlantic Current to a more realistic location [Drews et al., 2015] and leads to a more realistic pattern of SST variability associated with the AMV (Figure 2c).
+The SST variability is now at a maximum in the northwestern part of the North Atlantic, south of Greenland, in a region where CTRL shows, by contrast, a local minimum in SST variability.
+On the other hand, the variability in the deep tropics is less pronounced in CORR than in the pattern derived from observations, with the characteristic horseshoe pattern bending westward farther north than in observations.
+There is evidence that cloud feedback is important for the tropical signature of the AMV [Brown et al., 2016; Yuan et al., 2016], a process that appears to operate in our model but probably not sufficiently in the deep tropics.
+Nevertheless, the pattern of SST variability derived from CORR is quite similar to the ensemble mean from the Coupled Model Intercomparison Project Phase 5 (CMIP5) simulations shown in Figure 1a of Brown et al. [2016].
+By contrast, the SST pattern derived from individual models shown in Figure S2 of Brown et al. [2016] varies considerably from model to model and sometimes shows features similar to those in CTRL (e.g., the MPI-ESM-MR model).